DonairSauce/shrekbot/README.md

 4. In the "Base Url" field, enter the location where the bot is hosted, followed by `:8154/webhook`.
 For example, if the bot is hosted at `http://192.168.1.1`, enter `http://192.168.1.1:8154/webhook`.
 5. Save the settings.

+### For Overseerr

+To enable notifications for content availability, follow these steps in Overseerr:

+1. Go to Overseerr settings.
+2. Navigate to "Notifications" → "Webhook".
+3. Enable the webhook and set the webhook URL to your bot's location followed by `:8154/webhook`.
+For example: `http://192.168.1.1:8154/webhook`.
+4. Configure the notification types you want to receive (typically "Media Available").
+5. Save the settings.

-By enabling notifications in Ombi and providing the correct base URL, Shrekbot will be able to send notifications to the specified channel when the requested content becomes available to watch.
+By enabling notifications in your chosen service and providing the correct webhook URL, Shrekbot will be able to send notifications to the specified channel when the requested content becomes available to watch.

 ![Notification Example](https://i.imgur.com/BtTm5Ze.png)